 Heuchera, Zones 3 to 9

-Colorful foliage and spires of small blooms make coral bells a must for every shady yard.
+Colorful foliage and spires of small blooms make coral bells a must for every list of shade garden ideas.
 The pretty blossoms emerge in late spring and last through early summer on 8- to 10-inch stems.
 Then the foliage steals the show, often changing colors in fall.

-Why we love it: You’ll never get bored with coral bells—the leaves come in a rainbow of colors from yellow-orange to deep purple.
-And hummingbirds love the flowers.
+Why we love it: Coral bells will never bore you!
+The leaves come in a rainbow of colors from yellow-orange to deep purple.
+Hummingbirds love the flowers, too.
 Shown here is Christa in a cool peach color.

 Rodgersia spp.,Zones 5 to 8